 1. Complex Products

-Many biotech products are very complex and require a lot of time to understand.
+Many biotech products are very complex and require much time to understand.
 In addition, they use new technology for most people, which makes it hard for them to understand the product.

 2. Diverse Teams